 The democratisation and commercialisation of satellite imagery are gaining pace.

-There are a number of providers, Maxar, ESA and SSTL to name but three.
+There are some providers, Maxar, ESA and SSTL to name but three.

 It is not just visible spectrum either, synthetic aperture radar is now also commercially available, the images below were taken at night using the Capella SAR constellation.